1941 Atlantic hurricane season

 The 1941 Atlantic hurricane season was the period in 1941 in which tropical cyclones formed in the Atlantic Basin.
 It was a relatively inactive hurricane season, with only six known storms.
 It officially began on June 16, 1941, and lasted until November 1, 1941.
 These dates delimit the period of each year when most tropical cyclones tend to form in the Atlantic basin.
 Of the six cyclones, four attained hurricane status, and three became major hurricanes.
 The active season had an abnormally late start; the first system formed on September 11, nearly three months after the official beginning date.
-The season was also short-lived, as all sixstorms developed in rapid succession.
-On September 23, three hurricanes existed simultaneously in the Atlantic basin.
+The last system dissipated five weeks later, on October 22.
+The season's six storms developed in rapid succession, and on September 23, three hurricanes existed simultaneously in the basin.

 In total, the season resulted in about 285 fatalities and over $10 million in damages.
 The first and last storms of the season were largely insignificant, although the second, fourth, and fifth storms had considerable effects.
-Two hurricanes struck the United States: a major hurricane that struck Texas and Louisiana in late September, disrupting the Louisiana Maneuvers, and Hurricane Five, which made two landfalls in Florida, the first of which was near Miami at Category 2 intensity, inflicting widespread damage.
-Another major storm—Hurricane Four—traversed the Caribbean before striking the Nicaragua–Honduras border at Category 4 intensity, leaving 147 men dead at sea.
+Two hurricanes struck the United States: Hurricane Two struck East Texas at Category 3 intensity in late September; and Hurricane Five made two landfalls in Florida, the first of which was near Miami at Category 2 intensity, inflicting widespread damage.
+Additionally, Hurricane Four traversed the Caribbean before striking the Nicaragua–Honduras border at Category 4 intensity, leaving 147 men dead at sea.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 52 units, below the 1931-1943 average of 91.2.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph (63 km/h), which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.